 - 1. Unzip linuxamd64_12c_database_1_of_2.zip and linuxamd64_12c_database_2_of_2.zip. - 2.
 Open a terminal to the unzipped database directory. - 3.
 Set the Oracle database environment. - 4.
 To start the installer, type./runInstaller - 5.
 In the Configure Security Updates screen, uncheck I wish to receive security updates via My Oracle Support, and click Next. - 6.
 If you receive a warning about the email address not being specified, click Yes to continue. - 7.
 At the Software Updates screen select Skip Software Updates and click Next. - 8.
 In the Select Installation Option screen, select Install database software only, and click Next. - 9.
-Select Single instance database installation, and click Next.

-- 10. Select the language, and click Next. - 11.
+Select Single instance database installation, and click Next. - 10.
+Select the language, and click Next. - 11.
 In the Select Database Edition screen, select Enterprise Edition, and click Next. - 12.
 In the Specify Installation Location screen, accept the defaults, and click Next. - 13.
 At the operating Sytem groups screen select the appropriate groups and click Next. - 14.
 At the summary screen click Install.

-Installing and configuring Oracle pluggable databases
+Installing and configuring the Oracle database

 - 1. Enter dbca and press enter to open the Database configuration assistant. - 2.
 At the Database Operation screen select Create Database, and click Next. - 3.
 Under Creation Mode select Advanced Mode, and click Next. - 4.
 At the Select Template screen select General Purpose or Transaction Processing.
 Click Next - 5.
 Enter a Global database name and the appropriate SID. - 6.
-Select Create As Container Database. - 7.
-Select Create a Container Database with one or PDBs. - 8.
-Choose one PDB and enter masterpdb as the name.
-Click Next. - 9.
 At the Management Options screen select Configure Enterprise Manager (EM) Database Express.
-Click Next. - 10.
+Click Next. - 7.
 At the Database Credentials screen select Use the Same Administrative Password for All Accounts.
-Enter a password, and click Next. - 11.
-At the Network Configuration screen click Next. - 12.
-At the Storage Configuration screen select Automatic Storage Management, and select +DATA as the Database File Location, and +LOG as the Fast Recovery Area. - 13.
-At the Database Options screen click Next. - 14.
-At the Initialization Parameters screen click use Automatic Memory Management. - 15.
-At the Creation Options select Create Database, and click Next. - 16.
-At the summary screen click Finish. - 17.
+Enter a password, and click Next. - 8.
+At the Network Configuration screen click Next. - 9.
+At the Storage Configuration screen select Automatic Storage Management, and select +DATA as the Database File Location, and /backup as the Fast Recovery Area with a 150GB Fast Recover Area size. - 10.
+At the Database Options screen click Next. - 11.
+At the Initialization Parameters screen, click Next. - 12.
+At the Creation Options select Create Database, and click Next. - 13.
+At the summary screen click Finish. - 14.
 Close the Database Configuration Assistant.

+We then configured our database with a custom spfile.
 For details on the specific Oracle database configuration, see Appendix D.